Leadership philosophy.

 Performance - Enable the team to add the most value to users and the business.

-Growth - Create an environment in which the team can learn and progress their careers.
+Growth - Create an environment where people learn and progress their careers.

-Community - Create a strong community and belonging where people can be their authentic selves.
+Community - Create a strong community, where people can be their authentic selves.

-Wellbeing - Support the team in living a healthy and balanced life where they make time for the things that are important to them.
+Wellbeing - Support the team in living a healthy and balanced life.